TheLawDash/Echo-Replay-Search-Tool/README.md

 ## Troubleshooting
 - **Directory Not Found**: Make sure you enter the correct directory path.
 Ensure it exists and contains `.echoreplay` files.
-- **Administrator Rights**: Symlink creation requires administrator privileges.
-Make sure to allow the tool to restart as administrator when prompted.
 - **No Files Found**: If no `.echoreplay` files are detected, verify the directory and ensure the file extensions are correct.

 ## Credits